ayoungs98/MEDRECSYS/README.md

    Click on the "View Record" button.

   ![patientview](screenshots/viewrecord.png)

-    On the View Record page you can go home or edit.
+  On the View Record page you have two options.
-     To go back to the Patient home page:
-     1. Click the "Home" button.
+    1. Home

-      To Edit Record infomation:
+    2. Edit
-     1. Click the "Edit" Button.

    #### Edit Patient: